 Criminal Gun Charges

 The right to bear arms is protected under the US constitution.
-However, whenever a gun owner is deemed to have violated the basic principles of owning firearms, the right can easily be taken away.
+However, whenever a gun owner is deemed to have violated the basic principles of owning firearms, their right can be revoked.

-Some gun offenses that the Commonwealth of Virginia recognizes include carrying a concealed firearm without a permit, a convicted felon possessing a firearm, and a felony committed with a gun.
+The Commonwealth of Virginia recognizes gun offenses include a convicted felon possessing a firearm, carrying a concealed firearm without a permit, and a felony committed with a gun.
 If you fail to register your firearm as a gun owner, you run the risk of having gun charges brought against you as well as the severe penalties that can result from these charges.
 The Code of Virginia covers Gun-related charges in Chapter 7 Title 18.2 Section 18.2-279 to 18.2-311.

 Other acts associated with gun offenses include:

 Brandishing a firearm in public.

 - Carrying a firearm into a prohibited space like a courthouse or school.

 - Intentionally discharging a firearm in public.